-Fall, Spring, Summer.
-1 to 4 credits.
-A student may earn a maximum of 6 credits in all enrollments for this course.
-R: Approval of department; application required.
+PRR 890 Independent Study in Packaging Fall, Spring, Summer.
+1 to 3 credits.
+A student may earn a maximum of 4 credits in all enrollments for this course.
+R: Open only to graduate students in Packaging.
+Approval of department; application required.
+Special investigations of unique packaging problems.